csebooks/relational-databases/content.en/part-five-system-architecture/_index.md

 The **bully algorithm** for election works as follows: To keep the notation and the discussion simple, assume that the identification number of site _S_~i~ is _i_ and that the chosen coordinator will always be the active site with the largest identification number.
 Hence, when a coordinator fails, the algorithm must elect the active site that has the largest identification number.
 The algorithm must send this number to each active site in the system.
 In addition, the algorithm must provide a mechanism by which a site recovering from a crash can identify the current coordinator.
 Suppose that site _S_~i~ sends a request that is not answered by the coordinator within a prespecified time interval _T_.
 In this situation, it is assumed that the coordinator has failed, and _S_~i~ tries to elect itself as the site for the new coordinator.

 Site _S_~i~ sends an election message to every site that has a higher identification number.
-Site _Si_ then waits, for a time interval _T_, for an answer from any one of these sites.
+Site _S_~i~ then waits, for a time interval _T_, for an answer from any one of these sites.
 If it receives no response within time _T_, it assumes that all sites with numbers greater than _i_ have failed, and it elects itself as the site for the new coordinator and sends a message to inform all active sites with identification numbers lower than _i_ that it is the site at which the new coordinator resides.

 If _S_~i~ does receive an answer, it begins a time interval _T_ ′, to receive a message informing it that a site with a higher identification number has been elected.
 (Some other site is electing itself coordinator, and should report the results within time _T_ ′.)
 If _S_~i~ receives no message within _T_ ′, then it assumes the site with a higher number has failed, and site _S_~i~ restarts the algorithm.